 El Calafate

-El Calafate is extremely small but has a very cozy Swiss town feel in it to be honest.
+El Calafate is the official gateway to Los Glaciares National Park.
+It is quite small but has a very cozy touristic Swiss town feel in it to be honest.
+Apparently it also brims with a bit of a cowboy (gaucho) tradition and culture.

 Buy and Do

-One of the main buy of the town is marmalade, especially with the local berry.
+One of the main buys of the town is marmalade, especially made from the local berry calafate.

 Eat and Drink